Aute Cuture: Critical reception

 In a positive review, Matthew Ismael Ruiz of Pitchfork noted that the song "may be a tongue-in-cheek ode to high fashion that name-checks Valentino and the Hamptons, yet the intentional misspelling of haute couture betrays a mocking tone."
 Forbes' Jeff Benjamin called the song's name "a tongue-in-cheek take on 'haute couture', implying a mocking tone to hipster and high-brow fashion", and stated that "amid the cultural critiques, there's fun and easy sing-along moments throughout the track too".

 Music video

 A music video for "Aute Cuture" was released through Rosalía's YouTube channel on 30 May 2019.
 It was directed by Bradley & Pablo while story writing was managed by Rosalía and Pili.
 It features Rosalía and a group of women as members of the "Mystic Beauty Gang".
 They are seen opening and running a salon that is "dedicated to baroque, sculptural manicures", according to Rolling Stone.
-Furthermore, the video is described as a "celebration of hard-edged feminity".
+Furthermore, the video is described as a "celebration of hard-edged femininity".
 Sydney Gore of Highsnobiety described the visuals as "a full-on cinematic experience".